-A. Purpose
+a.
+Purpose

-The Department of Philosophy acknowledges tenure as an important protection for academic freedom, especially since the foundation of our academic culture (and democratic society) rests on the principles of free inquiry, open debate, and "unfettered criticism" of knowledge and institutional practices.
+The Department of Philosophy acknowledges tenure as an important protection for academic freedom, especially since the foundation of our academic culture and democratic society rests on the principles of free inquiry, open debate, and unfettered criticism of knowledge and institutional practices.
 The University of Texas-Rio Grande Valley also supports a periodic review of tenured faculty to enhance and protect, not diminish, the important guarantees of tenure and academic freedom.
-To this end, the purpose of Post-Tenure Review is to provide guidance for meaningful faculty development, to assist faculty to enhance professional skills and goals, to refocus academic and professional efforts, when appropriate, and to assure that faculty are meeting their obligations to UTRGV and the State of Texas.
-At no time shall this Post-Tenure policy infringe on the tenure system, academic freedom, due process, or other protected rights; nor shall it establish a term-tenure system or require faculty to re-establish their credentials for tenure.
+To this end, the purpose of Comprehensive Periodic Evaluation is to provide guidance for meaningful faculty development, to assist faculty to enhance professional skills and goals, to refocus academic and professional efforts, when appropriate, and to assure that faculty are meeting their obligations to UTRGV and the State of Texas.
+At no time shall this Comprehensive Periodic Evaluation policy infringe on the tenure system, academic freedom, due process, or other protected rights; nor shall it establish a term-tenure system or require faculty to re-establish their credentials for tenure.

-B. Procedures
+b.
+Procedures

-- 1. All tenured faculty members are to be evaluated annually, with a comprehensive evaluation performed every six years after the last successful comprehensive review for tenure, promotion, or PTR.
+- 1. All tenured faculty members are to be evaluated annually, with a comprehensive evaluation performed every six years after the last successful comprehensive review for tenure, promotion, or Comprehensive Periodic Evaluation.
 The six-year evaluation is to include evaluation of all three areas of professional responsibility (research/scholarship, teaching, and professional service) taken as a whole.
 The Department of Philosophy recognizes that different faculty may contribute to the university, profession, and community in different but equally valuable ways. - 2.
-The faculty member being evaluated shall submit a dossier according to the guidelines determined by the EVPAA and stated on the Faculty Resources tab on Provost's Website. http://www.utrgv.edu/provost/faculty-resources/index.htm Faculty members may also submit any other materials they deem to be appropriate. - 3.
-The department shall elect an annual departmental committee consisting of tenured professors who shall conduct the initial PTR evaluation.
+The faculty member being evaluated shall submit a dossier according to ADM 06-504 Appendix D -Dossier Requirements - 3.
+The department shall elect an annual departmental committee consisting of tenured professors who shall conduct the initial Comprehensive Periodic Evaluation.
 Only tenured faculty shall vote to elect the members and composition of the committee(s).
 The committee shall have at least three members.
 The faculty member under review shall have the opportunity to meet with the committee, if desired.
 The results of the evaluation shall be communicated in writing to the faculty member being reviewed and the chair.
 The chair shall conduct an independent review.
 The results of both the committee and chair evaluations shall be communicated in writing to both the faculty member being reviewed and the dean.

-C. Criteria
+c.
+Criteria

 The Department of Philosophy has set the following expectations for tenured faculty.
 The final evaluation of: a. exceeds expectations; b. meets expectations; c. does not meet expectations; or d. unsatisfactory must be based on all three areas of evaluation (research/scholarship, teaching, and professional service) taken as a whole.
+The Department

-The Department Philosophy recognizes and values the fact that different faculty may choose to dedicate more time and effort to any of the three areas of review and that the differential availability of resources may create differential patterns of performance.
+Philosophy recognizes and values the fact that different faculty may choose to dedicate more time and effort to any of the three areas of review and that the differential availability of resources may create differential patterns of performance.